TheFuzzy/node-ssml/README.md

 var ssmlDoc = new ssml()
 ```

-The document is initialized with language set to `en-US` by default.
-To use a different language, specify it in the `lang` parameter:
+The document is initialized with the language set to `en-US` by default.
+To use a different language, specify it in the `language` parameter:

 ```javascript
 var ssmlDoc = new ssml({ language: 'fr-FR' });